brodriguez059/IOSTerminus/README.md

 ### How to compile the files

 In order to compile the files, you can make use of the `compile` executable.
-This file expects the name of the files to be compiled (found under the `src` folder) or the keyword `main` (to compile the main file).
+This file expects the name of the files to be compiled (found under the `src` folder).

 ```bash
 # compile only the main file